libremfg/rhize-docs/content/use-cases/genealogy.md

 - **Material Sublots.** Uniquely identifiable parts of a material lot.
 For example, if a box of consumer-packaged goods represents a material lot, the individual serial numbers of the packages within might be the material sublots.
 Each sublot is unique, but multiple sublots may share properties from their parent material lot (for example, the expiry date).

 The relationship between lots are expressed through the following properties :
 - `isAssembledFromMaterial[Sub]lot` and `isComponentOf[Sub]lot`.
-Define the material lots or sublots that went into another material.
+Rhe material lots or sublots that went into another material.
 - `parentMaterialLot` and `childSubLot`.
-Define the relationships between a material lot and its sublots.
+The relationships between a material lot and its sublots.

 Note that these properties are symmetrical.
 If lot `final-1` has the property `{isAssembledFromMaterialLot: "intermediate-1"`}, then lot `intermediate-1` has the property `{isComponentOfMaterialLot: "final-1" }`.
-The graph structure of the RhizeDB builds these automatically.
+The graph structure of the RhizeDB creates these links automatically.

 {{< notice "note" >}}

-The distinction between sub-lots and lots varies with process.
-The rest of this document simplifies the process by using only the word "lots".
+The distinction between sublots and material lots varies with processes.
+The rest of this document simplifies terminology by using only the word "lots".

 {{< /notice >}}